jj101k/Crypt_Rijndael_PP_a/README.md

 Rijndael_PP_a in this case is supposed to mean "Rijndael Pure Perl (alternate)".

+You need Crypt::CBC to test this, eg. `cpan install Crypt::CBC`

 BUILDING

 Although this is a pure-perl version of Rijndael, the cache data (for size